ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 4. Fill the form.
 Job name = use any name that you want.
 Select a gene = choose "Bacterial 16S".
-Select a format = select "fixrank" and wait for the output.
+Select a format = select "fixrank".
 Confidence Cutoff (0-100) = 80.
 Select your file to upload = upload the *NoTag_trimmed.fastq* file here.
 Hit "Submit For Classification" and wait for the output.